-The Wimshurst machine is the type most adapted for high frequency work, and it has the great advantage that it is the least sensitive to atmospheric conditions.
-This machine consists of circular glass, mica, or ebonite plates, mounted in pairs in such a way that the plates of each pair can be rotated in opposite directions.
+The former, however, is the most adapted for high frequency work.
+It consists of circular glass, mica, or ebonite plates, mounted in pairs in such a way that the plates of each pair can be rotated in opposite directions.

-On the outer surface of at least one pair of plates are usually fixed strips of tinfoil or brass, at equal distances apart.
-The machine is provided with stationary rods, carrying fine wire brushes, which lightly touch the plates as they revolve.
+On the outer surfaces of at least one pair of plates are generally fixed strips of tinfoil or brass at equal distances apart.
+The machine is provided with rods carrying fine wire brushes which press against the plates as they rotate.